 b.
 Designate VP organizations to be recorded in the Chapter Bylaws.

 c.
-Approve validated un-programmed expenditures ($500 or above) that are recommended by the Financial Working Group.
+Approve validated un-programmed expenditures ($500 or above) that are recommended by the Financial Committee.

 d.
 Approve individuals nominated for an Honorary Membership for submission to the National Executive Committee.